 - Using evidence of parental alienation to show that a parent is abusive and therefore should have limited, perhaps even supervised visitation

 - Bring in expert witnesses to testify on the psychological effects of parental alienation on children

 - Using parental alienation to disprove any previous testimony or statements made by a child which may have been made under coercion by an abusive parent

 - Request that the abusive parent seeks continuing psychological treatment as part of the child custody agreement

-Contact our Morristown Parental Alienation and Child Custody Lawyers Today
+Contact our Parental Alienation and Child Custody Lawyers Today

-At The Law Offices of Jacobs Berger, our child custody attorneys understand that parental alienation is an extremely serious issue for parents entering into a child custody dispute.
-We see our role in the legal process as architects of newly formed family units for clients in New Jersey communities including Madison, Randolph, Morristown, Morris Plains, Dover, Denville, East Hanover, Rockaway and the greater Morris County area.
+At Jacobs Berger, LLC, our child custody attorneys understand that parental alienation is an extremely serious issue for parents entering into a child custody dispute.
+Our role in the legal process is to help our clients in New Jersey communities go from distressed to de-stressed.
 While issues involving child abuse and potential parental alienation can cause emotions to run high, our firm is dedicated to mitigating the emotional and financial stressors of the divorce and child custody process.

-Contact us online or through our Morristown offices by calling (973) 718-7705 today for a confidential and comprehensive case assessment regarding your child custody dispute involving parental alienation and to learn more about how we can best serve your needs.
+Contact us online or through our Morristown offices by calling (973) 710-4366 today for a confidential and comprehensive Strategic Planning Session regarding your child custody dispute involving parental alienation and to learn more about how we can best serve your needs.